ringknight/nerdio-actions/README.md

 # Nerdio Manager scripts

+> [!CAUTION]
+> This code is provided as-is, without warranty or support of any kind.

 ## 🖥️ Scripted Actions - /actions

 PowerShell scripts for integration with [Scripted Actions in Nerdio Manager](https://nmehelp.getnerdio.com/hc/en-us/articles/26124327585421-Scripted-Actions-Overview).

-    Note: this code is provided as-is, without warranty or support of any kind.

 These scripts can be added to your Nerdio Manager install by specifying the paths below to add individual directories: